 How much electricity costs also depends on your tariff type.
 Here’s a breakdown:

 Understanding your tariff and aligning it with your usage habits is a great way to save on average electricity costs.
+Read more about how solar energy works and how it can impact your tariff rates.

 Electricity rates in Australia vary significantly depending on your state or territory.
 Let’s break it down: